jup-ag/space-station/guides/2-jupiter-spot/2-jupiter-swap/2-how-swap-works/2-how-swap-works.md

 - **Jupiter cannot guess the final spot price or know what is a reasonable price impact for you**.
 We encourage checking these before the swap:
   - Check the Price Impact. *Price impact varies across the AMM and DEXes that Jupiter uses in each route.*
   - Check against a price feed like [Coingecko](https://www.coingecko.com/), [Birdeye](https://birdeye.so/), or CEX pricing.

+## MEV Protection

+Jupiter makes it easier for you to protect your swap transactions against MEV and sandwich attacks by turning on the **"MEV Protect"** setting.

+Read more about how it works [here](jupresear.ch).